 For most producers, high volatility in commodity and input prices translates into higher risk exposure from rental rates.
-During periods of high profitability, such as has been seen in recent years, rental rates will increase and competition for land can be fierce as producers try to expand their land base to capture more returns.
+During periods of high profitability, rental rates will increase and competition for land can be fierce as producers try to expand their land base to capture more returns.
 However, a decline in profitability in the sector will not necessarily translate into lower rents in the short run, which becomes a very risky situation for a farmer or rancher.
-This may be a common situation in 2024, if commodity prices remain below cost of production.
+This may be a common situation in 2025, if commodity prices remain below cost of production.